 You may reserve a name for 180 days by filing a Name Reservation with the Ohio Secretary of State.
-The application must be filed by mail.
-The filing fee is $50.
+The application may be filed online or by mail.

 Every Ohio corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
-A registered agent must be one of the following: (1) an Ohio resident; (2) an Ohio corporation; or (3) a foreign corporation that is licensed to do business in Ohio and is authorized by its articles of incorporation to act as a statutory agent and has a business address in Ohio.
+A registered agent must be one of the following: (1) an Ohio resident; (2) an Ohio corporation; or (3) a foreign corporation licensed to do business in Ohio and authorized by its articles of incorporation to act as a statutory agent with a business address in Ohio.
 The registered agent must have a physical street address in Ohio.
 However, an individual agent may provide a P.O.
 Box as the agent address, but the agent must certify by checking the appropriate box in the registration that the individual is an Ohio resident.

 Bylaws are an internal corporate document that set out the basic ground rules for operating your corporation.
 They are not filed with the state.
-Your corporation is not legally required to have corporate bylaws, but you should adopt them because they (1) establish your corporation's operating rules, and (2) help show banks, creditors, the IRS, and others that your corporation is legitimate.
+Your corporation is not legally required to have corporate bylaws, but you should adopt them because they establish your corporation's operating rules, and help show banks, creditors, the IRS, and others that your corporation is legitimate.
 For corporate bylaw forms, see Nolo's website or Incorporate Your Business, by Anthony Mancuso (Nolo).

 The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
 The incorporator must sign the statement and place a copy in the corporate records book.
 The statement need not be filed with the state.
 For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

 The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
 For corporate meeting minute forms, see Nolo's website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).